emilianoyoung/ai/_posts/_archive/2019-12-04-aws-revs-machine-learning-train-with-custom-silicon-new-sagemaker-goodies.md

 ---
 category: news
 title: "AWS revs machine-learning train with custom silicon, new SageMaker goodies"
 excerpt: "Machine-learning models are like pancakes; the first one is usually crummy.
-In fact, if they fed on models, developers might drop shirt sizes before they got one to the table.
-Speeding up iterations and cutting guesswork as well as cost can expedite an algorithm’s trip to piping hot, accurate insights.
-ML doesn’t just sit there — it works ..."
+In fact, if they fed on models, developers might drop a shirt size before they got one to the table.
+Speeding up iterations and cutting guesswork as well as cost can expedite an ..."
-publishedDateTime: 2019-12-04T00:53:00Z
+publishedDateTime: 2019-12-04T00:36:00Z
 sourceUrl: https://siliconangle.com/2019/12/03/aws-revs-machine-learning-train-custom-silicon-new-sagemaker-goodies-reinvent/
 type: article
-quality: 69
+quality: 67
 heat: -1
 published: false